ChonkyBadger/Vehicle-Spawner/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`name:` This is the display name for the vehicle.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`spawncode:` This is the spawncode/model name for the vehicle.

+#### Ace Perms Example
+In this example, let's say that the first category should be only for admins, or the ace group "group.admin".
+To do this, I would first decide what ace perm I wanted to restrict the category to.
+Lets say I do "VehicleSpawner.Admin".
+The aceRequired value in the menu in the config should therefore be "VehicleSpawner.Admin".
+To give admins this ace perm, I will then, in my server.cfg, do `add_ace group.admin VehicleSpawner.Admin allow`
+By doing this, I have restricted the first category to just admins.

 ## License
 Full license is viewable in the LICENSE file in this repository.
 This license is subject to be changed at any given time.